Life Cycle 2020 @ Collie

 Saturday: There will be 2 start points.

-Groups 1 and 2 will start at Wellington Dam kiosk and ride into the Collie River valley following the Sika, Munda Biddi & Lennard Tracks before climbing up to the Mt Lennard Trails.
-We will drive back to our camp in town (approx 30 km).
+Groups 1 and 2 will start at Wellington Dam kiosk and ride into the Collie River valley following the Sika, Munda Biddi & Lennard Tracks before climbing up to the Mt Lennard Trails for lunch.
+The return to the kiosk will follow a mostly different route, returning to the kiosk to then drive back (approx 30 km) to Collie .

 There are trails to suit all abilities and the spectacular scenery will not disappoint.